quantsingularity/QuantumBallot/documentation/architecture/README.md

 ## Scalability Considerations

-The Chainocracy architecture is designed with scalability in mind:
+The QuantumBallot architecture is designed with scalability in mind:

 1. **Horizontal Scaling**:
    - Stateless backend API allows for easy horizontal scaling